Shoot2Skoot/MurderMysteryGen/docs/project-structure.md

             -   `core/`: For shared functionalities.
                 -   `data_models.py`: **Crucial file.** This will contain all Pydantic model definitions (`CaseContext`, `VictimProfile`, `SuspectProfile`, `MMO`, `EvidenceItem`, etc.) used throughout the application, ensuring a single source of truth for data structures.
 These models must adhere to OpenAI's structured output constraints.
                 -   `utils.py`: For any general utility functions that don't belong to a specific agent but might be used by multiple components (e.g., helper for sanitizing strings for filenames, if needed).
-                -   `config.py` (Optional): If configuration grows beyond simple CLI args and `.env`, this could house logic for loading and accessing configuration.
-For MVP, this might not be strictly necessary if constants in `main_orchestrator.py` or `main.py` suffice.
+                -   `config.py` (Optional): If configuration grows beyond simple CLI args and `.env`, this could house logic for loading and accessing configuration **from the `MurderMysteryGen/config/` directory** or for managing Python-specific configurations not suitable for JSON.
+For MVP, this might not be strictly necessary if constants in `main_orchestrator.py` or `main.py` suffice for simple parameters.
             -   `orchestration/`:
                 -   `main_orchestrator.py`: Contains the primary logic for the sequential execution of the agent pipeline as defined in `architecture.md`.
 This script will instantiate and run agents using the OpenAI Agents SDK's `Runner`.
 This might be the script named `run_mystery_generation.py` in earlier discussions.
             -   `main.py`: The top-level executable script for the CLI.
 It will handle `argparse` for CLI arguments (like `--theme`, `--debug`), set up logging, load the `.env` file, and then likely call a main function within `orchestration/main_orchestrator.py` to start the generation process.